uviclibraries/gen-ai-research/9-sentiment-analysis.md

 # Use GPT4All & Python for Survey Question Sentiment Analysis
 <img src="images/9-sentiment-analysis-visual.jpg" style="float:right;width:350px;padding:10px;" alt="Sentiment Analysis Visualization">
+Years ago as a research assistant, I worked on an interesting project to analyze social media posts related to a specific hashtag to identify the sentiment of the tweets.
+While the project was very interesting, the process of manually assigning a sentiment to over 2,000 tweets was not fun at all.
+The good news is that Generative AI can be a very helpful tool for researchers wanting to conduct similar analyses today.

 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.

 ## Capabilities & Considerations